keinix/team_treehouse_functional_programming_answers/README.md

-# team_treehouse_functional_programming_answers
+# TeamTreehouse.com: Introduction to Functional Programming live code challange ansers.
-Answers to the code challenges for the Introduction to Functional Programming course at teamtreehouse.com
+Use these to help you out if you get stumped on one of the code challenges while learning functional programming over at Team Treehouse.